Manage your Amplitude Data settings

 Autocapture

-The Autocapture settings in Amplitude Data let you change the configuration of the Analytics Browser SDK directly from within Amplitude, enabling you to make changes without code changes or releases.
-These settings merge with any configuration you've defined locally in your SDK initialization code on your website.
+The Autocapture settings in Amplitude Data let you change the configuration of the Analytics Browser SDK directly from within Amplitude, so you can make changes without code changes or releases.
+These settings merge with any configuration you defined locally in your SDK initialization code on your website.

 Availability

-Autocapture settings are enabled on projects that use version 2.10.0 or higher of the Amplitude Browser SDK where the SDK has fetchRemoteConfig enabled.
+Autocapture settings are available on projects that use version 2.10.0 or higher of the Amplitude Browser SDK with fetchRemoteConfig enabled.

 To disable remote configuration, set fetchRemoteConfig to false.
 Disabling fetchRemoteConfig doesn't disable the remote configuration options in Data Settings.